Createdd/Writing/articles/MLJavaScript.md

 ## The reducing possible outcome

 There are many possible outcomes for building the desired string.
-Assuming a certain length for the solution the possibilities are getting smaller.
+Assuming a certain length for the solution, like 10 characters long, will reduce the amount of candidates.

 For example:
 ```